 Specializing In:Cancer prevention efforts among racial/ethnic minority populations Culturally tailored behavioral intervention development & efficacy Screening & Access for medically underserved Health care delivery to underserved populations in urban/rural U.S. Psychosocial and behavioral factors that influence minority health status Health outcomes related to chronic disease conditions

 Dr. Glaser is an Assistant Professor of Oncology in the Department of Cancer Prevention and Control and joined in 2016.
 She earned a PhD in Cultural Anthropology from the University at Buffalo in 2015.

 Dr. Glaser is a medical anthropologist advancing research directed toward reducing, eliminating and preventing health disparities.
-Dr. Glaser is currently working on expanding cancer screening services at Roswell Park Cancer Institute with a goal of reducing cancer health disparities.
+Dr. Glaser is currently working on expanding cancer screening services at Roswell Park Comprehensive Cancer Center with a goal of reducing cancer health disparities.